ralusek/streamie/README.md

 }
 ```

 Now, let's say that we want to build up some detailed profiles on some likely terrorists.
 Like I said before, we're the government, so we don't have any capability to perform an indexed search on our database, and we'll be performing a filter at the application level.

-In the quest to find a likely terrorist, let's say that we're looking for males 18 and older.
+In our search for terrorists, let's say that we're looking for males 18 and older.

 ```js
 listEveryPersonOnThePlanet()
 .filter(person => person.sex === 'male' && person.age > 17);
 ```

 This is a good start.
 Note that the `.filter` function we defined will be executed **as new records come in**.
-So this is not a case of us fetching every person and then performing a filter, we would crash our application.
-We're the government, so you might expect that from us, but that's actually why we use `streamie`.
+This is not a case of us fetching every person and then performing a filter after they've finished loading.
+Not only would that crash our application, but we wouldn't be able to continue processing any of the items as they were actually loaded.

-There is a problem with our code, though, which is that the `handler` from our `listEveryPersonOnThePlanet` function returns `suspects`, an *array* of people at a time.
+There is a problem with our code, though, which is that the `handler` from our `listEveryPersonOnThePlanet` function returns `suspects`, an **array** of people at a time.
 Fortunately, because `streamie` was built in the private sector, it has a way for us to transform this output so that a single person gets passed in at a time.

 ```js
 listEveryPersonOnThePlanet()